ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

-This series of posts will cover a brief introduction to integer programming using Cbc.
-Even though I have extensive experience in solvers for various combinatorial problems, I have only recently started using Cbc, and I am far from being an expert on it.
-The following few posts will both be an introduction to the topic for other people, and will also document my experience with Cbc.
+This series of posts will cover a brief introduction to integer programming using the Cbc solver[^cbc].
+Even though I have extensive experience in solvers for various computational problems, I have only recently started using Cbc, and I am far from being an expert on it.
+The following few posts will both be an introduction to integer programming for other people, and will also document my experience with Cbc.

-These posts will refer to "integer programming", however most of them would be still applicable to "integer linear programming (ILP)", also known as "mixed integer linear programming (MILP).
+These posts will refer to "integer programming", however most of the content would still be applicable to "integer linear programming (ILP)", also known as "mixed integer linear programming (MILP).
 The difference between the former and the latter two is that integer programming admits only integer variables.
-This distinction does not change the complexity of the problem, and the decision version of both are NP-complete.
+This distinction does not change the complexity of the problem, and the decision version of all are NP-complete.

 ## Basic definition